intelowlproject/IntelOwl/README.md

 - full django-python application
 - easily and completely customizable, both the APIs and the analyzers
 - clone the project, set up the configuration and you are ready to run
+- Official frontend client: **[IntelOwl-ng](https://github.com/intelowlproject/IntelOwl-ng)** provides features such as dashboard, visualizations of analysis data, easy to use forms for requesting new analysis, etc.

 ### Free internal modules available
 * Static Doc Analysis